ssantichaivekin/empress/Readme.md

 * `--display` : Display graph to screen*

 For example, to run Costscape with switch low value of 2 and switch high value of 10 that saves to a file called `foo.pdf` display it in log scale, you run
-* `python3.7 empress.py -fn examples/heliconius.newick costscape -sl 2 -sh 10 --outfile foo.pdf --log`
+* `python empress.py -fn examples/heliconius.newick costscape -sl 2 -sh 10 --outfile foo.pdf --log`

 ### DTL Reconciliation
 * `-d` : Duplication cost (2)